manuel3108/advent-of-svelte-cli-2025/script.md

 # Outro

 And that’s the Svelte CLI in a nutshell.
-Try it out with npx sv — and see you in the cli!s
+Try it out with npx sv